-What It Really Means When Couples Play House, According To A Psychologist
+A Psychologist Reveals What It Really Means When Couples Play House, & It’s Pretty Sweet

 Playing house isn't just something that you did with your stuffed animals when you were a kid.
 When you're in a romantic relationship, you might find yourself setting up IRL tea parties with the person you love, except it's every day and it's not tea parties.
 It's cooking together and cuddling and spending every moment by your SO's side.
 Playing house can look different for every couple, but according to a psychologist, what it really means when couples play house has an interesting psychological meaning, and it could tell you more about your relationship.
 Contrary to popular belief, it's not always about saving money.